 Recently I was asked by our senior management team to provide some examples of governance and architecture gone bad.
 As with most IT projects, the technology isnt really the problem (unless your one of these companies) – its the polictics within the organization – not to underplay technology complexity.
 My examples have a key theme – Centralized control over IT is critical to building an environment that provides the services required by users as well as being manageable and sustainable long term.

-- Scenario Three – A financial services organization has a siloed operating structure and missing key groups such as product management, the groups distrust each other, communication is strained and in some cases nonexistant.
+- Scenario Three – US financial services organization has a siloed operating structure and missing key groups such as product management, the groups distrust each other, communication is strained and in some cases nonexistant.
 Managing large Microsoft environment nobody was paying attention to capacity needs such as storage, servers and network.
-No Governance lead to capacity issues, outages etc. that impacted the business often.
+No Governance resulted in capacity issues, outages etc. that impacted the business often.
 Managers blamed other managers and their staff, staff avoided the situation and blamed management.
 The problem?
-Executive team didn’t know how two align groups nor structure them, management team didn’t understand governance, product management team didn’t understand roadmapping and planning, engineering and architecture had given up tired of being the scape goat.
+Executive team didn’t know how two align groups nor structure them, management team didn’t understand governance, product management team didn’t understand roadmapping and product management, engineering and architecture teams had given up tired of being the scape goats.
 As with the other scenarios proper governance with aggressive communications, escalation mechanisms and very senior sponsorship is required.
 Also, some management changes and organizational restructuring as well.

 Have a scenario you would like to share?
 Contact me.